luancardoso94/luancardoso94.github.io/README.md

 # or
 bun dev
 ```
+## About

+This application was developed for the presentation of a final project for the PIV course - UNOESC

+## Open Link
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open https://luancardoso94-github-io-ypxf.vercel.app/ with your browser to see the result.

+## Video Youtube

+Open video in

+## Developed by Luan Cardoso

+## More Information

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.